Podcasts

 In this episode John Pugh-Smith FSA FCIArb, a leading mediator and promoter of the use of its facilitative techniques in the planning and compensation systems, discusses how it can be utilised not just to help the Government deliver the intentions be...
 Read more

-Cold War - with Richard Harwood QC
+Cold War - with Richard Harwood KC

 In this episode, Richard discusses the planning battle over a relic of the Cold War in Cambridge and asks what does it tell us about ourselves?
 Read more

 In this podcast, Richard Harwood QC looks at how planning law finally took control over the demolition of buildings.
-In 2009 the former Mitchell's Brewery site was the subject of an epic battle as SAVE Britain's Heritage fought to save it, challengi...
+In 2009 the former Mitchell's Brewery site was the subject of an epic battle as SAVE Britain's Heritage fought to save it, chal...
 Read more

 A short history of short cuts in the planning system